 This might happen if the spouse of the consumer wasn’t aware of the transaction and didn’t recognize it on their bank statement.

-Best Practices to Avoid ACH Chargebacks
+Best Practices to Avoid ACH Returns

 These types of unauthorized ACH return codes can often be avoided with these simple best practices in place: